vishalbakshi/blog/posts/2025-09-18-career/index.md

 The means and the end are the same.
 Solving the problem itself is the goal.
 And I’d rather do it with others than alone.

 You have to let me look at data.
 That's the single greatest skill I've developed as a data analyst.

+Open source matters to you.
+I want to work with people who value my open source work — study groups, research, ColBERT maintenance — and see it as something to support and invest in.

 I’ve been remote for eight years, and I plan to stay that way.
 I do my best with autonomy — following paths that might not look obvious at first.
 At the same time, I’m coachable.
 If someone I trust gives me advice, I take it seriously and put it into practice.